talwrii/cupless/README.md

 ![logo](logo-small.png)

 ## Motivation
 I don't like [CUPS](https://openprinting.github.io/cups/).
-It's this hidden daemon that hides in the background and gets in the way of printing can go wrong and is then difficult to debug.
-We live in the future with standard file formats (`.pwg`) and standardized printer protocols (ipp) - we should be able to print directly on the command-line immediately and just see the errors right there, rather than debugging through a layer of queues with errors and obscure commands.
+It's this hidden daemon, that uns in the background, gets in the way of printing and can go wrong and is then difficult to debug.
+We live in the future with standard file formats ([PWG](https://openprinting.github.io/driverless/01-standards-and-their-pdls/#pwg-raster-format)) and standardized printer protocols ([IPP](https://en.wikipedia.org/wiki/Internet_Printing_Protocol)): we should be able to print directly on the command-line without talking to a daemon  see the errors right there, rather than debugging through a layers of queues with obscure commands of web interfaces.
+And yet, I couldn't find the tools to do this, so I hacked up my own.

+Also, I would quite like to be able to "just print" images nad have them be scaled etc, without having to do the scaling myself.

 ## Installation
 This tool depends on [mutool](https://www.mankier.com/1/mutool), [ipptool](https://www.cups.org/doc/man-ipptool.html), and [pdfjam](https://github.com/pdfjam/pdfjam).
 Importantly, all of these can be installed with apt on ubuntu with `sudo apt install mupdf-tools texlive cups-ipp-utils` (texlive supplies `pdfjam`)